vsieplus/AI-CS/data/README.md

 ## Creating a dataset

 To specify a custom subset of charts you can create a dataset, comprised of potentially multiple packs.
+This is done by calling

+`processing/build_dataset.py --dataset_name=name --chart_type=type`

-This is done by calling `processing/build_dataset.py --dataset_name=name` which takes various filtering parameters, which include difficulty levels, chart type (single/double), song type (arcade/remix/...) and more.
+where `chart_type` is one of `pump-single` or `pump-double` (maybe co-op in the future).
+The script also takes various filtering parameters, which include difficulty levels, song type (arcade/remix/...), and more.
 You may customize these parameters to build your own datasets (call `-h` for more details).
-This script will ask you which packs to choose songs and charts from as the initial layer of filtering.
+This script will ask you which packs to choose songs and charts from currently under `dataset/json/` as the initial layer of filtering.

 The resulting file will be stored in `dataset/subsets/name.json` and will act as metadata to be used when training is initiated for a particular model (see `train/`).